MusicLang/musiclang/documentation/usage/user_guide.rst

 - Define the chords scale of your song
 - Define which part (with instrument name) plays which monophonic melody

-This ensure that you write music with context
+This feature ensures that you write your music with as much context as possible.
+In that way you can really use advanced manipulations on your music.

 Write notes